Butternut Squash – Versatile, Nutritious, Long Keeping, and Convenient Size Make It A Favorite

 Some food banks offer donation receipts that you can use at tax time so remember to ask for a receipt if that is something you want.
 Gardeners who donate produce from their gardens or orchards to nonprofit organizations for distribution to people in need are protected from criminal and civil liability by the federal Bill Emerson Good Samaritan Food Donation Act.
 Under terms of the act, donors are protected from civil and criminal liability should the product donated in good faith later cause harm to the recipient.

-For additional help on donating and handling produce, download these free fact sheets from Michigan State University: Donating Produce and Safe Handling of Fruits and Vegetables.
+For additional help on donating and handling produce, download this free fact sheets from Michigan State University: Donating Produce.
 If you are interested in a Master Gardener program, contact your county extension office.

 Mother Teresa said it best, “If you can’t feed a hundred people, then feed just one.”
 Donating garden surplus or harvesting from a giving garden can do just that.